nandinit02/Assignment_Chefkart/README.md

 # Assignment_Chefkart
-This is a front-end developer assignment.
+This is a front-end developer assignment for Chefkart.